Visual and Performing Arts Courses: Fall 2024

 3 Credit Hour(s)

-The second of two courses in design fundamentals, ART104 studies space, light and color with emphasis on three-dimensional expression.
+The second of two courses in design fundamentals, ART 104 builds upon the elements and principles of design with a comprehensive exploration of color theory.
 Prerequisite: ART 103.
 Limited to BFA, BS Art and BS Art Ed majors only.
 (UG)

 ART 105: Foundation Drawing I